edanisko/edanisko.github.io/content/posts/2020-11-27-laravel-development-in-docker.md

 touch /phplaravel/laravel/database/database.sqlite
 ```

-Back in the terminal of the docker instance migrate the database.
+Back in the terminal insode of the docker instance migrate the database.
 Then, serve the project.
 ```
 php artisan migrate